iromanovsky/irom.info/_posts/2023-11-20-resume-as-code.md

 Upload your JSON Resume data as a [gist](https://gist.github.com/) named exactly `resume.json`, similar to [this example](https://gist.github.com/iromanovsky/1437d070ab6bc06164b9e2aed6ca7a39).
 You can then view your resume by visiting `https://registry.jsonresume.org/{your_github_username}`, like [my own resume here](https://registry.jsonresume.org/iromanovsky).

 For customization, explore different themes by previewing them [here](https://registry.jsonresume.org/themes).
 You can preview a theme with your data by appending its name to your resume URL, such as `?theme=Resu` ([see my themed resume preview](https://registry.jsonresume.org/iromanovsky?theme=Resu)).
-Keep in mind that various themes might alter the visibility and layout of your resume's sections, some of them honor rich formatting and markdown, some are not.
+Keep in mind that various themes might alter the visibility and layout of your resume's sections, some of them honor rich formatting and markdown, and some do not.
 Once satisfied with a theme, update the `meta` section in your `resume.json` gist with `"theme": "Theme-Name"`.

 To convert your resume into a PDF, simply use the print function in your browser.